Software Engineering: A Modern Approach

 .

-Before implementing a factory, we should ask (and answer) the following questions: Will our system require the creation of objects of different types?
-Is it likely that these new types will be needed?
+Before implementing a factory, we should ask the following questions: Will our system require the creation of objects of different types?
+Is it likely that these new types will be required?
 If the answer is yes, then using a factory is justified.
 Otherwise, it’s better to create the objects using the

 new